Manuscript Preparation Guide

 Measuring a Manuscript

-In general, we like our manuscripts to be about 16,000-36,000 words .
+In general, we like our manuscripts to be about 12,000-36,000 words .
 This will be equivalent to about a 100-144 page book.
-Please be sure to do a word count and submit that number with your manuscript.
+Please be sure to do a word count to give us an idea of the length of your manuscript.

 Book Proposal Guidelines